Stat Trek

 Cumulative Probability and the Chi-Square Distribution

 The chi-square distribution is constructed so that the total area under the curve is equal to 1.
-The area under the curve between 0 and a particular value of a chi-square statistic is the cumulative probability associated with that statistic.
-For example, in the figure below, the shaded area represents the cumulative probability for a chi-square equal to A.
+The area under the curve between 0 and a particular chi-square value is a cumulative probability associated with that chi-square value.
+For example, in the figure below, the shaded area represents a cumulative probability associated with a chi-square statistic equal to A; that is, it is the probability that the value of a chi-square statistic will fall between 0 and A.

-The Chi-Square Distribution Calculator solves common statistics problems, based on the chi-square distribution.
+The Chi-Square Calculator solves common statistics problems, based on the chi-square distribution.
 The calculator computes cumulative probabilities, based on simple inputs.
 Clear instructions guide you to an accurate solution, quickly and easily.
 If anything is unclear, frequently-asked questions and sample problems provide straightforward explanations.
 The calculator is free.
-It can be found under the Stat Tables menu item, which appears in the header of every Stat Trek web page.
+It can found in the Stat Trek main menu under the Stat Tools tab.
+Or you can tap the button below.

 Problem 1